SoK: Rowhammer on Commodity Operating Systems: Rowhammer Attacks

 As shown in \autoref{tab:techniques}, there are four techniques that have been proposed to avoid using either CPU or GPU cache and thus induce a DRAM memory access, that is, \emph{explicit cache-flush instruction}, \emph{non-temporal instruction}, \emph{cache eviction} and \emph{direct memory access}.
 In the following, each technique is introduced in detail.

-\mypara{Explicit cache-flush instruction} Existing x86-based rowhammer attacks have identified a couple of unprivileged instructions to explicitly flush the CPU cache, i.e., \texttt{clflush} and \texttt{clflushopt}.
-We note that \texttt{clflush} is available in all Intel-based microarchitectures while \texttt{clflushopt} is only available since the recent Intel 6th generation microarchitectures (e.g., SkyLake).
-Besides \texttt{clflushopt} outperforming \texttt{clflush} in terms of micro-ops, \texttt{clflushopt} alone can also result in a memory access, which makes itself a better instruction for hammering~\cite{cojocar2020we}.
+\mypara{Explicit cache-flush instruction} {Modern CPUs have multiple levels of caches.
+For each level of cache, it consists of cache sets and each cache set consists of multiple cache lines (also knowns as ways).} Existing x86-based rowhammer attacks have identified a couple of unprivileged instructions to explicitly flush a CPU cache line specified by a memory address from all levels of cache hierarchy, i.e., \texttt{clflush} and \texttt{clflushopt}. \texttt{clflush} is available in all Intel-based microarchitectures while \texttt{clflushopt} is only available since the recent Intel 6th generation microarchitectures (e.g., SkyLake).

+Besides, we perform an analysis of all the Intel instructions relevant to CPU cache control~\cite{intelOp} (i.e., \texttt{clflush}, \texttt{clflushopt}, \texttt{clwb} and \texttt{cldemote}) and observe that \texttt{clwb}, as an unprivileged instruction, can also be used for explicit cache flush.
+Specifically, \texttt{clwb} is used to write a modified cache line (represented by a linear address) back to memory.
+After that, the cache line may be retained in the cache hierarchy or may be invalidated from the cache hierarchy by hardware (an indicator of cache flush).